-Begins in morning worship on February 4 (10:30 a.m.).
-We will then break for lunch (donation basis) and follow-up with two more afternoon sessions.
-Then Monday through Wednesday evenings, we will have dinner serving starting at 5:15 pm (donation basis) followed by evening sessions starting at 6 pm.
-All sessions other than the Sunday morning worship will be at our Recreation Outreach Center (ROC) located at 100 W. Brin Street.
+Begins in morning worship on February 7 (10:30 am).
+We will then break for lunch (donation basis) and follow-up with an afternoon session.
+Then Monday through Wednesday, dinner service will begin at 5 pm (donation basis) with evening sessions starting at 6 pm.
+All sessions other than the Sunday morning worship will be at our Recreation Outreach Center (ROC) gym located at 100 W. Brin Street.